McGILL BIRD OBSERVATORY

 On hatch-year Magnolia Warblers, the primary coverts are a brownish-gray, uniform with the primaries, but contrasting with the noticeably darker and fresher greater coverts.
 Sex can often not be determined, but males tend to be somewhat darker, and in combination with "male-type" tails it is possible that a significant proportion can be correctly sexed.

 The tail may be particularly useful in separating hatch-year males and females.
-All hatch-year Magnolia Warblers have relatively narrow rectrices that taper toward a point, but those with particularly dark rectrices and a white spot on r2 at least 2/3 the size of that on r3 are very likely to be males; with smaller white patches sex is questionable.
+Hatch-year Magnolia Warblers tend to have relatively narrow rectrices that taper toward a point, but those with particularly dark rectrices and a white spot on r2 at least 2/3 the size of that on r3 are very likely to be males; with smaller white patches sex is questionable.

 RETURN TO AGE/SEX OVERVIEW

-Photos by Marcel Gahbauer, McGill Bird Observatory, August 2005
+Photos by Marcel Gahbauer, McGill Bird Observatory (QC), September 2008

 On hatch-year Magnolia Warblers, the primary coverts are a brownish-gray, uniform with the primaries, but contrasting with the noticeably darker and fresher greater coverts.
 Sex can often not be determined, but females tend to be somewhat paler, and in combination with "female-type" tails it is possible that a significant proportion can be correctly sexed.

 The tail may be particularly useful in separating hatch-year males and females.
-All hatch-year Magnolia Warblers have relatively narrow rectrices that taper toward a point, but those entirely lacking a white spot on r2, such as the bird below, are almost certainly females.
-Note too that even on the outer rectrices the white spots are much smaller than on the hatch-year male shown above.
-However, many hatch-year Magnolia Warblers have tails with intermediate characteristics and are not safely sexed.
+Hatch-year Magnolia Warblers tend to have relatively narrow rectrices that taper toward a point, but those with very small spots on r3 and r2 (as in the photo below) or entirely lacking white on r2 (as in the second photo) are almost certainly females.
+Note too that even on the outer rectrices the white spots are much smaller than on the hatch-year males shown above, and that the rectrices tend to be grayish rather than blackish.
+However, some hatch-year Magnolia Warblers have tails with intermediate characteristics and are not reliably sexed.

 RETURN TO AGE/SEX OVERVIEW